 Robbinsville (population 620) and Graham County is located in the western tip of North Carolina.
 If you are wanting to escape the crowds, head to this "wild" west where the Nantahala National Forest covers 68% of the entire county!
 So you'll find pristine rivers and lakes, old growth trees and plenty of nature-inspired things to do.
 With only 8,000 residents of the entire county, you'll be treated to a slower pace.
-It's about 100 miles from the city of Asheville.
-Next door is the Great Smoky Mountains National Park for even more spectacular scenery around every bend.
+It's about 95 miles from the city of Asheville.
+Next door is the Great Smoky Mountains National Park.

 While it's small, Robbinsville has had some moments on the big screen.
 The courthouse was used as a film location of the movie Nell with Jodie Foster and Liam Neesom.
 Segments of the motion picture The Fugitive starring Harrison Ford and Tommy Lee Jones were filmed at nearby Cheoah Dam (including Harrison jumping off the dam).
 More recently, the Avett Brothers album honors the town with the title "Four Thieves Gone: The Robbinsville Sessions."

 Robbinsville's biggest celebration of the year is the annual 4th of July Heritage Festival.
-Another big draw is the Graham County Rescue Squad's annual Ramp Fest scheduled for the last week of April.
+Another big draw is the Ramp Fest scheduled for the last week of April.
 In Stecoah, don't miss the Harvest Festival each fall.

 Visit Wehrloom Honey (257 Willie Colvin Road, Robbinsville) and see how they harvest honey from millions of bees to make homemade lotions, soaps, beeswax candles and variety of raw honey!
 Read more about their farm.